RoronoaZoro450/AlphaLens-Multi_AI_Agent_Stock_Researcher/README.md

 # AlphaLens — Multi-Agent AI Stock Researcher

-Turns a plain-language query ("Tesla", "is NVDA a buy?") into a full equity research memo — recommendation, conviction, price target, and thesis — by running five specialist AI agents in parallel and synthesizing their findings into one structured report.
+A simple Stock Search Turns into a full equity research memo — recommendation, conviction, price target, and thesis — by running five specialist AI agents in parallel and synthesizing their findings into one structured report.

 **Live demo:** https://alphalens-multiaiagentstockresearcher.streamlit.app/ *(free-tier hosting, so the first load can take ~30s to wake up)*